DouglasCarvalhoPereira/template-application-python-flask-docker/README.md

-Certainly!
-Here’s a README template for a Python Flask application that’s containerized using Docker:

----

 # 🐍 Python Flask Application with Docker

 This repository contains a template for a Python Flask web application, fully containerized using Docker.
 It's a minimal setup to get you started with building and deploying your Flask applications.